StevenLooman/magik-tools/README.md

 ...
 ```

-Be sure to also update the symbolic links in `magik-language-server/client-vscode/server`, and update `magik-language-server/client-vscode/client/src/const.ts`.
+Be sure to also update the symbolic links in `magik-language-server/client-vscode/server`.
+Then update `magik-language-server/client-vscode/client/src/const.ts`, and `magik-language-server/client-vscode/client/package.json` and related package files.

 Creation and uploading of artifacts is currently done by hand.